Looking for a solar parking space: Solar carport canopies – Image: Xpert.Digital / Joaquin Corbalan P|Shutterstock.com

 - Installation of charging stations and inverters is possible at any time

-- ... and much more
+- …and much more

-📣 Open parking areas Photovoltaic solutions for industry, retail and municipalities
+📣 Open parking areas: Photovoltaic solutions for industry, retail and municipalities

-🎯 For solar engineers, plumbers, electricians and roofers
+🎯 For solar installers, plumbers, electricians and roofers

-Advice and planning including a non-binding cost estimate.
-We bring you together with strong photovoltaic partners.
+Consultation and planning including a non-binding cost estimate.
+We connect you with strong partners in photovoltaics.

 👨🏻 👩🏻 👴🏻 👵🏻 For private households

-We are positioned across regions in German-speaking countries.
-We have reliable partners who advise you and implement your wishes.
+We have a regional presence throughout the German-speaking world.
+We have reliable partners who will advise you and implement your wishes.

-Our solar PDF library
+Our Solar PDF Library

-More about it here:
+More information here:

 Electricity generation in Germany